gomorpheus/morpheus-docs/release_notes/current.rst

      - Backup Jobs are deleted from the :guilabel:`ACTIONS` menu on the Backup Jobs list page (Backups > Jobs)
      - Delete action existed previously but, due to Veeam API limitations, |morpheus| could only disable the job

+- Windows: Windows VMs will now auto-expand their root storage partitions to fill drive space, previously this was done manually

 Fixes
 -----